 - DPhil/PhD Student

 Broadly speaking, I apply and develop epidemiological methods for observational health data research.
-Currently I'm working towards my DPhil which is focussed on the impact of biologic therapies on need for joint replacement among people with rheumatoid arthritis.
+Currently I'm assisting on various projects within the Health Service Delivery, Pharmaco- and Device Epidemiology and Rare Bone Diseases & Osteoporosis Epidemiology research groups.
+I’m also in the final stages of my DPhil which is focussed on using quasi-experimental approaches to estimate the impact of biologic therapy on the need for joint replacement among people with rheumatoid arthritis.

 Hawley S. et al, (2016), Age and ageing, 45, 236 - 242

 Khalid S. et al, (2018), Clinical Epidemiology, Volume 10, 1417 - 1431